 Payment options and assistance

-TAFE NSW courses can be government-subsidised or provided on a 'fee-for-service' basis.
+TAFE Digital courses can be training subsidised by the NSW Government or training provided on a 'fee-for-service' basis.

 Behind in paying your student fee, the concession fee, or other fees and charges?

 If you have outstanding fees, please contact us to discuss any possible alternate arrangements.
 If you have outstanding fees or charges, your access to training and learning materials may be restricted and you will not be provided with documents related to your study such as a transcript of your academic record or testamur.
 TAFE NSW may also refer your outstanding fees for debt recovery action.

 A large number of our TAFE NSW vocational and higher education courses are eligible for loans and we have a range of options to help you pay for your course.
 You may be eligible to access a Commonwealth loan under VET Student Loans if you are enrolling in Diploma, Advanced Diploma or Vocational Graduate Certificate qualifications, or FEE-HELP if you are enrolling in a Higher Education program (Associate or Bachelor degree).
 Students need to repay the loan when they reach a defined income level.

 When your enrolment is complete, and you have paid the student fees (or your first instalment of the student fee), the concession fee or have been granted a fee exemption, you will be entitled to:

 - Receive educational awards

 - Use amenities and services

 - Receive an active TAFEcard (which provides access to library resources)